-First, a little history: These old fashioned rice pudding recipes have a long tradition dating from Roman and Medieval times, when boiled rice and milk "pottages" were associated with easy digestion and good nutrition.
+Grandma's favorite old fashioned rice pudding recipes have a long tradition dating from Roman times, when boiled rice and milk "pottages" were associated with easy digestion and good nutrition.

 European-style baked dessert puddings were first made in the early 1600s.
 They were sometimes flavored with almonds, nutmeg, and other spices, but were not made as sweet as today's puddings.

-Rice makes a delicious homemade dessert that can serve as an excellent compliment to any meal, it's economical (often called a Poor Man's Pudding), and it's good for you too.
+Rice makes a delicious homemade pudding that can serve as an excellent compliment to any meal, it's economical (often called a Poor Man's Pudding), and it's good for you too.
 You'll love its rich, creamy taste, and it's totally delicious when topped with homemade preserves.

 Mom's Recipe Scrapbooks (c.
 1920s)